CraftAcademyLabs/ca_course/slow_food/slow_food.md

 ### SlowFood (Sinatra)

-Our client is a Restaurant owner that needs an website where he can list his menu and allow visitors to place orders.
+Our client is a Restaurant owner that needs a website where he can list his menu and allow visitors to place orders.

 #### Scope (v1)